Why does everyone suddenly want to be a coach?

 Despite only existing as a profession in its current form for 40 years, the impact and expansion of the coaching industry are truly impressive.
 The global coaching market is projected to reach $15.2 billion in 2023, up from $2.849 billion in 2019.

-• i) Reasons I (personally) believe can account for the growth of coaching businesses
+i) Reasons I believe account for the growth of coaching businesses lately

 As always I welcome feedback, questions, and shares to your friends if you find this post valuable!